-Everything with this headset is done SO well and I will say that it is definitely my favorite headset of its price range.
+Everything with this headset is done SO well, and I will say that it is my favorite headset of its price range.
 It is very easy to see that this has been developed with the help of professional gamers, made for competitive gaming.
-I will definitely recommend this to any gamer, for any game genre on any platform.
+I will recommend this to any player, for any game genre on any platform.

 The cord’s length can be annoying, but it is such a small setback for an otherwise excellent product.

 This is the headset we recommend to most gamers, even over the Sennheiser.
-Since in terms of value for money, the X Cloud is as good as it gets.
+Since regarding value for money, the X Cloud is as good as it gets.